StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     nohup cp -r /path/to/data/ . &

-Alternatively, currently running jobs can be stopped with <kbd>CTRL</kbd> + <kbd>Z</kbd>.
+Alternatively, currently running jobs can be stopped (or effectively suspended) with <kbd>CTRL</kbd> + <kbd>Z</kbd>.
 The command `bg` can then be used to background the job.
 In contrast, the command `fg` will move a job from the background to the foreground.

 ##### `kill`
 Suppose you have started a long-running process, but realise you made a mistake and want the process to end.
 To do that, look up the process "id" (PID) using `ps` or `top`.
 Then end the process (or multiple processes) with the kill command.
 The example below ends processes 3101 and 3102: